Angel Blog

 Soldiers’ Angels leadership team and VA Voluntary Services Staff at Mountain Home VA surprised Roger with the announcement.

 Soldiers’ Angels is incredibly proud of both of these amazing volunteers.
 Their hard work and dedication have directly impacted countless Veterans in their respective cities.
-On top of that, they did everything they could to continue supporting veterans throughout the COVID Pandemic— often putting themselves at risk in order to ensure Veterans were supported.
+On top of that, they did everything they could to continue supporting Veterans throughout the COVID Pandemic— often putting themselves at risk in order to ensure Veterans were supported.
 A huge “Thank You” to both of these passionate individuals for all they do!